boltops-tools/lono/docs/_docs/ce-vs-pro.md

 The `lono code convert` and `lono code import` commands allow you to take JSON or YAML templates and convert it to the Lono DSL code.
 The conversion process should get you 80% of the way there.
 It saves you engineering time.

-NOTE: The lono-pro addon gem uses an API to perform the code conversion.
-Currently, access to this API service is provided at no cost for a limited of time.
-In the future, API access will be provided to only BoltOps Pro customers.
+Currently, the lono-pro addon is provided at no cost.
+In the future, access will be provided to only BoltOps Pro customers.

 ## What are BoltOps Pro Blueprints?